Governance and operationsGovernance and operations

 To report an alleged fraud to Coal LSL, complete and submit the online Fraud Reporting form.

-Alternatively, you can write to us detailing the alleged fraud by email or mail: Corporate Services Manager, Coal LSL, Locked Bag 2021, Newcastle NSW 2300
+Alternatively, you can write to us detailing the alleged fraud by email or mail: Chief Governance Officer, Coal LSL, Locked Bag 2021, Newcastle NSW 2300

 Coal LSL understands the importance of working collaboratively with its stakeholders to raise awareness and take appropriate measures to help reduce the risks of modern slavery in its operations and supply chains.